 The National Library of Australia has this publication dated at 1972, although other sources are less certain of the date.
 This book, distributed in Australia by the Banana Growers Association, is a collector’s item.
 It’s best known for the infamous Banana Candle recipe – essentially a banana inserted vertically in a pineapple ring, drizzled with mayonnaise and topped with a slice of cherry (see below).
 More

 The Aussie-owned fast food chain began in Western Australia.
 Originally a family business, Red Rooster was acquired, and the chain expanded, by Coles Myer.
-Along with two other chicken brands it is now owned by Australian private equity firm Archer Capital, via its investment in the company Craveable Brands (or as they self-consciously style it, craveable brands.).
+Along with two other chicken brands it is now owned by Hong Kong based company PAG Asia Capital via its investment in the company Craveable Brands.
 More